espressif/esp_secure_cert_mgr/README.md

 As listed above, the data only contains the public certificates and the encrypted private key and hence it is completely secure in itself.
 There is no need to further encrypt this data with any additional security algorithm.

 ## Trying Out the `esp_secure_cert` Tool
 The `esp_secure_cert` tool provides a convenient way to generate the `esp_secure_cert` partition for your ESP device, including support for advanced use cases such as Digital Signature (DS) peripheral and custom partition layouts.
 You can use the tool to create the partition from a CSV configuration file, and test the process using `QEMU` (an emulator) before flashing to real hardware.
+For detailed instructions on how to generate and test the `esp_secure_cert` partition using QEMU, please refer to the [tools/README.md](https://github.com/espressif/esp_secure_cert_mgr/blob/main/tools/README.md#test-esp_secure_cert-partition-using-qemu).

 ### Partition Format